BasalGang/cogsci.dk/content/docs/reinforced-learning/online-courses.md

 This science course is designed for college sophomores and juniors with some preparation in college-level calculus and physics.

-## Global Health Informatics to Improve Quality of Care
+## Global Health Informatics

+- ...to Improve Quality of Care
 - Instructor: [MIT (Massachusetts Institute of Technology)](https://www.mit.edu/)
 - Publisher: [EdX](https://www.edx.org/)